kevinolega/callcentertrainingtips/_posts/2021-03-08-success-obstacle.md

 The pandemic is an opportunity to ask for a discount.
 What big expenses can you negotiate?

+I convinced my landlord to give me a 40% discount off my rent.

-The main idea is that you start small.
+The main idea for these improvements is that you start small.

 Maybe the small money that you can make selling eggs, or saving from making your baon can help you afford a laptop.